- Heart Burn

 - Bryonia – Sense of pressure and pain in the pit of the stomach and vomiting soon after a meal.
 The character of the pain and aggravation from motion indicate this remedy.

 - Carbo Veg – Dyspepsia of a chronic nature in old people.
 Diarrhea right after eating.
 Great flatulence and bloating relieved temporarily by belching.

 - Antimonium Crudum – Indigestion with nausea and a thickly coated milky white tongue.
 In people prone to corpulence.

 - Lycopodium – Flatulent distension of the bowels, flatulence passing downwards.
 Suitable for dyspepsia in gouty individuals.

-The nature of the remedies used may vary from case to case.
-The above are examples of some of the commonly used medicines (but not the only ones!) for Dyspepsia.
-Your Homeopath would be able to guide you on what remedy suits you the best.
-They may prescribe some other remedies too based on the individual constitutional type of the patient.
+The remedy used is customized to each patient.
+The above are examples of some of the commonly used remedies (but not the only ones!) for Dyspepsia.
+A classical Homeopath will prescribe a remedy based on the individual constitutional type of the patient.

 *Results may vary for each case.
 The information provided is to promote understanding and education of Homeopathy only.
 It is not meant to be a substitute for medical advice or diagnosis.
 Always inform your physician if you are taking Homeopathic treatment.